kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 All service consumers must use the `*.svc.supercluster.local` name to enable supercluster routing, even if there is a matching `Service` with the same namespaced name in the local cluster.
+This name allows service consumers to opt-in to multi-cluster behavior.
 There will be no change to existing behavior of the `cluster.local` zone.

+_It is expected that the `.supercluster.local` zone is standard and available in all implementations, but customization and/or alising can be explored if there's demand._

 #### EndpointSlice